 As far as eating and snacks go, Walt Disney World® and Disneyland® have a lot of healthy and sugar-free dessert options.
 They also allow Guests to bring in their own coolers with food and drinks, so definitely take advantage of that option.
 Pack your own water bottles, and then refill them at a water fountain so you stay hydrated (all Disney Quick Service restaurants that sell fountain drinks are also required to provide water in a cup free of charge).
 Carry around the snacks you need so you have them when you want them.
 Schedules tend to get a little thrown off when you are on vacation…add into that a lot more walking than you are used to, and having an extra snack on hand makes a lot of sense.
 When making your advanced dining reservations, you can mark “other” as an allergy, and a chef can come out and go over options with you.
 You may be able to get carb counts from the chef as well, although they are not listed on the menus.
 If you have a low blood sugar and need a snack right away, tell a Cast Member and they will help you out.

 To get into any Walt Disney World® or Disneyland® park you will have to go through security.
 According to the Cast Members, the metal detectors used by Disney are safe for insulin pumps, but I always ask to be wanded instead of going through the detectors, just in case.
-I recommend using your best judgement.
+I recommend using your best judgment.

 Beyond that, it is just common sense stuff.
 Wear comfortable shoes; watch out for blisters and pre-band aid to avoid blisters to begin with.
 Change your socks often, and bring extra shoes in case one pair gets wet.
 Test early and test often – your insulin needs may change, and the only way you will know is by testing.
 Wear sunscreen.
 Wear a hat and/or sunglasses.
 Don’t stress, and most importantly have fun!